jpienaar13/HermeticTPC/README.md

 GEANT4.11.02
 (The Capsule-cryostats branch was developed on GEANT4.10.7 before switching.
 The PMT packing algorithm in this branch is currently outdated.)
-The job submission scripts provided are optimsied for use on the Weizmann Atlas cluster.
+The job submission scripts provided are optimised for use on the Weizmann Atlas cluster.
 Change as needed.

 ## Installation Instructions on Atlas cluster
 1. Clone the repository and ensure that ROOT and GEANT4 are properly set up: